sakshi892001/Module2_Python_Assignment/README.md

 - Python 3.x installed (verify with `python --version`).
 - Git installed (verify with `git --version`).
 - Visual Studio Code (VS Code) with Git extension enabled.
-- A GitHub account (`sakshi892001` in this case).
-- A Personal Access Token (PAT) for GitHub authentication.

 ## Repository Setup